uikit/uikit-site/docs/pages/countdown.md

 ## Separator

-To add a separator between each number, use the `.uk-countdown-separator` class.
+To insert a separator between each number, use the `.uk-countdown-separator` class.

 ```html
 <div uk-countdown="endtime: 2017-12-04T22:00:00+01:00">